Mental Health Is the Superpower of the 21st Century

 Let’s face it, the world won’t get easier.
 On the contrary, there will be more change, more knowledge, and even more decisions to make.
 Therefore, info overload and decision paralysis will increase constantly.

-To stay calm and collected in such a chaotic world, it’s your job to build mental health.
+To stay calm and collected in such a chaotic world, it’s your job to manage your mental health.

 From my personal perspective, mental health includes these three aspects: